 While waiting for probate to conclude, heirs might find themselves in financially precarious situations.
 Some common financial impacts of delayed probate include:

-• Unpaid Bills and Debts: Many heirs require their inheritance to settle the deceased’s debts or personal bills.
+Many heirs require their inheritance to settle the deceased’s debts or personal bills.
 Delays can lead to late fees, mounting interest, or even legal action.
+Inheritance lending can help heirs settle estate debts quickly without waiting for probate to close.

 financial stress in probate